initiateit/massacre_of_feishin/README.md

 ### This is a personal fork to modify for my purposes.
 I advise not to use it.

 I will post some screenshots shortly as to why I am doing this.
+Basically trying to make it look more like Dopler music player.